 We provide a safe, structured, and nurturing environment in which addicted boys from Alabama grow academically and behaviorally.
 They will also learn practical life skills, build character, and create healthy relationships with others.
 Addiction therapy here seeks to target underlying reasons for the repetition of inappropriate behaviors and addictions.
 We utilize adventure-based therapy, a proven curriculum, and ongoing individual and group addiction counseling.
 As a result of such therapies, students replace their old ways of thinking and behaving with a new sense of drive and positivity.

-For most students who enter our program, harmful behaviors are driven by the substances they are abusing, from alcohol and marijuana to harder illicit drugs.
+For most students who enter our program, harmful behaviors are driven by the substances they are abusing, from alcohol and pot, to harder illicit drugs.
 In any case, they have surrendered to unhealthy and extremely harmful methods of coping with life.
 Substances and adrenaline-seeking activities have become the boy’s coping mechanism for handling the ordinary rigors of life.
 Once the addictions are under control, we introduce each boy to new, better ways of coping with struggles.

 Spiritual principles such as honesty, integrity, and compassion are also taught to the boys and demonstrated by peers and staff.
 Boys are encouraged to trust God and seek His purpose in their lives.
 When students grab ahold of these concepts, the obsession with drugs and alcohol will be lifted and they will be able to resume lives as happy, productive members of society.